chihablakehel/TASK-MANAGER/README.md

 # TASK-MANAGER
 I only built the backend using express, this application is a task manager where you can add your schedule or to-do list (create new tasks, update and delete, and if you complete one of this tasks you can click edit and select complete to remind your self that you completed)
+In order to run the project, setup .env and set MONGO_URI variable equal to DB connection string.